User Guide

 How to undo a task : undo

-command allows you to undo the previous entered commands into the MustdoList.
+The undo command allows you to undo the previous entered commands into the MustdoList.

 Undo format: undo